CDAC-Group-Project/CDAC-Project/Documentations/Table of Content Medical_Portal_Development_TOC.markdown

 - **Solutions**:
   - **Token Validation**:
     - Check token expiration and claims using a JWT debugger (e.g., jwt.io).
-    - Ensure the token’s issuer and audience match the configuration.
+    - Ensure the token's issuer and audience match the configuration.
   - **OAuth2 Configuration**: Verify client ID and secret in the Authentication Service.
     ```yaml
     # application.yml (Spring Boot)